What is a Private Placement?

 Self Directed IRAs offer investors the opportunity to diversify their retirement portfolio outside of Wall Street.
-Retirement funds can be placed into privately held companies such as LLCs, private equity funds, hedge funds, and small businesses.
+A private placement investment in a Self Directed IRA is when an investor’s retirement funds are placed into a privately held company such as an LLC, private equity fund, hedge fund, startup, and small business.

 Investment sponsors provide paperwork to their investors outlining the details of their offering.
 For LLCs, Articles of Organization and an Operating Agreement are provided.
 For funds (such as private equity funds or hedge funds), a Private Placement Memorandum and Subscription Agreement are prepared by the investment sponsor.
 These documents outline: